 The migration utility is hosted in the <ArcGIS Server installation location>\tools\UpdateArcMapServices folder on your ArcGIS Server machine.
 You can run the UpdateArcMapServices.bat file directly from this location or by referencing the full path to the directory.
 You must sign in to the ArcGIS Server machine using the ArcGIS Server account login.

 When you run the UpdateArcMapServices utility in either mode, an HTML page opens to display tool results.
 Both modes display counts of the services that are eligible or currently ineligible to be migrated.
 In execution mode, logs relating to the migration operation are displayed, as well as a count of the services that have successfully been migrated to the ArcGIS Pro service runtime.

 The utility supports the following input parameters:

-Specify the mode in which you want the tool to run: analysis mode (the default) assesses and displays the services that are currently eligible and ineligible to be migrated, while execution mode proceeds to migrate all eligible services to the ArcGIS Pro service runtime.
+Specify the mode in which you want the tool to run: analysis mode (the default) assesses and displays the services that are currently eligible and ineligible to be migrated, while execution mode migrates all eligible services to the ArcGIS Pro service runtime.

 Define the directory to which the tool report file will be generated.
-If undefined, the tool generates its report to a temporary directory on the machine where you run the utility.
+If undefined, the tool generates the report to a temporary directory on the machine where you run the utility.